Gajayme/cub3d/README.md

 TODO GAJAYME

-1) refactor everything
+refactor everything
-2) floor, ceeling
-3) color packing from 3 colors
-4) how to measure time???
+how to measure time???

+TEXTURES